Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 You can repurpose the code here by changing the images and other content, adding your styles to create a React web site of your design.

 The code presented here will create a Content Detail pattern.
-The site will present a list of content items, that might include a name and picture, clicking a content item will present a detail view of that item, with more information.
+The site will present a list of content items, that might include a name and picture, clicking a content item will show a detail view with more information.

 ## SF Privately Owned Public Spaces